 - How I Met Your Father at 20th (and presumably CBS).
 Spin-off of How I Met Your Mother which made a cool $1b for 21st Century Fox, so why not.

 - Game of Thrones at HBO.
 The pay cabler is developing no less than five spinoffs, prequels, successors of the mega-hit adaptation of George R.R.
 Martin’s Song of Fire & Ice series.
 Max Borenstein (Kong: Skull Island) and Jane Goldman (Kingsman) are two of the scripters.
 Bryan Cogman, who has been with GOT since its beginning, pens #5 much to the delight of Martin.
 Bodes well for fans of Westeros.
 Brian Hegeland and Carly Wray are two others.
 Meanwhile, I am still waiting for Martin to finally publish Book 7, entitled, The Winds of Winter.
+Goldman won the first pilot, which is set one thousand years before the current Lannister/Stark saga.
+Naomi Watts stars.

 - Mayans MC at FX.
 Sons of Anarchy begets a new chapter.
 I trust the creative brain trust at FX to get this right.
+Sons of Anarchy Spinoff’s Debut is Cable’s Best in 2018, per THR.

 - College-ish at Freeform.
 In another very synergistic move, ABC’s Black-ish spin-off is laid off at sister network, Freeform.
 Eldest daughter goes to college.
 Sounds like A Different World, the collegiate spin-off from The Cosby Show.
 Could work…again.

 - The New Pope at HBO.
 Paolo Sorrentino begins a new chapter following the success of limited series The Young Pope starring Jude Law.
 One Pope too many?
+John Malkovich joins the cast.
+I’m in!

 Am sure there are more Spinoffs to come.
 Some will work.
 Some will fail.
 For every Young Sheldon, there’s always an After-MASH.